 R303.1.2 Insulation mark installation.
 Insulating materials shall be installed such that the manufacturer's R-value mark is readily observable upon inspection.

 R303.1.3 Fenestration product rating.
+U-factors of fenestration products (windows, doors and skylights) shall be determined in accordance with NFRC 100.

+Exception: Where required, garage door U-factors shall be determined in accordance with either NFRC 100 or ANSI/DASMA 105.

-U-factors of fenestration products (windows, doors and skylights) shall be determined in accordance with NFRC 100by an accredited, independent laboratory, and labeled and certified by the manufacturer.
+U-factors shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer.

 Products lacking such a labeled U-factor shall be assigned a default U-factor from Table R303.1.3(1), R303.1.3(2) or R303.1.3(4).
 The solar heat gain coefficient (SHGC) and visible transmittance (VT) of glazed fenestration products (windows, glazed doors and skylights) shall be determined in accordance with NFRC 200 by an accredited, independent laboratory, and labeled and certified by the manufacturer.
 Products lacking such a labeled SHGC or VT shall be assigned a default SHGC or VT from Table R303.1.3(3).

 Exception: Units without NFRC ratings produced by a small business may be assigned default U-factors from Table R303.1.3(5) for vertical fenestration.